Debiased Machine Learning U-statistics: Methodology

-More broadly, plug-in estimators are generally biased by model selection and/or regularization in the first step for our U-statistic setting.
-The source of the bias problem is explained by the first term in the standard expansion of $U_{n}g(\cdot ,\hat{\gamma},\hat{\theta}^{P})$ around $\theta_{0},$
+Plug-in estimators are generally biased by model selection and/or regularization in the first-step.
+To explain the source of this bias heuristically, consider a first-order expansion of the estimating equation (\ref{U-estimator}) around $(\gamma_{0},\theta_{0})$: